 Tom and Frances’s catamaran- Alfresco, is a work of art.
 She is 38 ft long and 18 ft wide.
 When the wind is harnessed by the sail, she glides over the surface of the water with surge and power.
 The two hulls on each side of the boat keep her balanced and level so that they don’t heel from side to side.
 The mast is taller than the catamaran is long, and when you look up, the sail seems to billow out forever.
 Tom built her 41 years ago when he was only in his 20s.
 The lines of Alfresco are so streamlined and contemporary, you feel like you are looking at a vessel that is sailing across a vast ocean far off into the future.

 We spent 3 days and 2 nights at Burgoyne Bay and walked along Saltspring Island in the morning to stretch out our stiff and achy sea legs.
-Callie did wonderful and handled herself as a sea cat with grace, curiosity and charm.
-This was her maiden voyage across the salty sea and I was a little nervous about her going over board!
-It only takes one false move and over the rail she would go.
+Callie did wonderfully and handled herself as a sea cat with grace, curiosity, and charm.
+This was her maiden voyage across the salty sea and I was a little nervous about her going overboard!
+It only takes one false move and over the rail, she would go.
 Michael and Tom saw her slip just once, but she landed on the deck and walked away with dignity as if it had all been planned and done on purpose!
 Every morning when Callie woke up, she investigated the boat with curiosity, checking out every nook and cranny in hopes that there was something new for her to discover.

 This is a gouache painting I did of Alfresco in 1985 when I was working on my BFA in drawing and painting at Cal State, Fullerton.